Adamnite/A1/README.md

 A1 source files have `.ao` extension.

-In order to compile and run above smart contract, you will first need to install WebAssembly runtime (we recommend using [wasmtime](https://github.com/bytecodealliance/wasmtime) but any other runtime will work too) and then run the following commands:
+In order to compile and run the above smart contract, you will first need to install WebAssembly runtime (we recommend using [wasmtime](https://github.com/bytecodealliance/wasmtime) but any other runtime will work too) and then run the following commands:

 ```sh
 $ aoc hello_world.ao -o test.wasm